Thermoelectric Effect

 is the change in temperature, in (although would also work)

 Because of the negative sign in the above equation, a positive Seebeck coefficient will result in the higher temperature region having a lower voltage.
-Most Seebeck coefficients are small relative to are written in units of .
+Most Seebeck coefficients are small relative to and are written in units of .

 The Seebeck coefficient of some common metals and semiconductors, relative to Platinum, are shown in the below tables1: